 There are many variations of this Karottenkuchen recipe floating around.
 Let me show you how you can adapt the recipe to your preferences:

-- use cream cheese frosting- the original Swiss carrot cake is made without creme cheese frosting.
+- Use cream cheese frosting- the original Swiss carrot cake is made without cream cheese frosting.
 However, in Germany, you will find more and more carrot cakes using the cream cheese frosting used in the UK and America.
-I really like this recipe for lemon cream cheese frosting.
+I like this recipe for lemon cream cheese frosting.

-- use this vegan carrot cake frosting without cream cheese - if you prefer a creamy topping without the cheese.
+- Try this vegan carrot cake frosting without cream cheese - if you prefer a creamy topping without the cheese.

 - Substitute the lemon juice and peel with the orange.
 This will still add a citrus flavour to the cake, but it has a different note.